HadisArefanJazi/smart-faq-rag-search/README.md

 Smart FAQ Hybrid Retrieval System is an information-retrieval project that maps user questions to the most relevant FAQ answer using sparse retrieval, dense semantic retrieval, hybrid ranking, and neural reranking.

-The system combines BM25 keyword retrieval with SentenceTransformer embeddings, reranks retrieved candidates with a CrossEncoder, applies a confidence threshold, and returns the selected FAQ answer together with its source category.
+The system combines BM25 keyword retrieval with SentenceTransformer embeddings, reranks retrieved candidates with a CrossEncoder, applies a reranker score threshold, and returns the selected FAQ answer together with its source category.

 The current implementation focuses on the retrieval and reranking stages commonly used in RAG pipelines.
 It does not generate new answers with an external LLM.